truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 {{< tabs "GELI Migration Methods" >}}
 {{< tab "Replication Wizard" >}}
-{{< expand "Instructions coming soon!" "v" >}}
+{{< expand "Using the Replication Wizard" "v" >}}
 As of TrueNAS version 12.0-U1 a decrypted GELI pool is able to migrate data to a new ZFS encrypted pool using an advanced Replication Task.

- Replication Task -> ADD
+Start the Replication Wizard by selecting **Tasks** -> **Replication Task** -> *ADD*

+Source Location:
- Source Location: *On this System*
+ * Select *On this System*.
- Select dataset to transfer.
+ * Set dataset to transfer.

+Destination LocationL
- Destination Location: *On a Different System*
+ * Select *On a Different System*.

+SSH Connection:
- SSH Connection: Created the ssh connection by clicking *Create New* or select the Destination system's ssh connection.
+ * Either Created the ssh connection by clicking *Create New* or select the Destination system's ssh connection.
- Destination: Select the dataset of the dataset.
+ * In Destination, select the dataset to replicate the files to.
- Set Encryption
+ * Set Encryption.
- Encryption Key Format: PASSPHRASE
+ * Choose PASSPHRASE for the Encryption Key Format.
- Passphrase: Enter the passphrase. set *Store Encryption key in Sending TrueNAS database*.
+ * Enter the passphrase.
+ * Set *Store Encryption key in Sending TrueNAS database*.
- Click Next
+ * Click Next

+ Replication Schedule:
- set *Run Once*
+ * Set *Run Once* in Replication Schedule.
- Unset *Make Destination Dataset Read-Only*.
+ * Unset *Make Destination Dataset Read-Only*.

- Click *START REPLICATION*
+ * Click *START REPLICATION*

-In versions earlier than 12.0-U1, GELI encrypted pools will continue to be detected and supported in the TrueNAS web interface.
-It is recommended to consider the benefits and drawbacks of immediately migrating from GELI to ZFS.
 {{< /expand >}}
 {{< /tab >}}
 {{< tab "File Transfer" >}}